-On the left, the copper ribbons are connected to the wires coming from the coupler.
-On the right, they are connected to the lantern power supply.
+On the left, the copper ribbons are connected to the wires coming from the coupling.
+On the right, they are connected to the tail lamp power supply.

 Browse the image with the mouse to get a more detailed view.

-To say it right away: it would surely be much easier and quicker to install a commercial four-pole electrical coupler.
-It has the advantage, by its symmetry, to allow to couple to each side of the same vehicle (which would not have an extraordinary interest here).
-But, given its size, I'm not sure it can work without stopping somewhere.
+To say it right away: it would surely be much easier and quicker to install a commercial four-pole electrical coupling.
+It has the advantage, by its symmetry, to allow coupling to each side of the same vehicle (which would not have an extraordinary interest here).
+But, given its size, I’m not sure it can work without stopping somewhere.

 And here is mine, seen from below:

-This coupler, of the rigid bar type, is made of 0.8 mm thick epoxy.
+This coupling, of the rigid bar type, is made of 0.8 mm thick epoxy.
 It consists of two parts: